cstahoviak/cherno-cpp/README.md

 - Virtual functions come at the expense of creating a v-table, but in reality, the performance difference is negligible.

 ### Video #28: Interfaces in C++ (Pure Virtual Functions)
+- `virtual void fcn() = 0;`.
+The `= 0;` is what makes it _pure_ virtual.
-- The concept of a "pure virtual function" in a base class allows us to define a base-class member function that does not have an implementation, thereby forcing sub-classes to implement that function.
+- The concept of a _pure virtual function_ in a base class allows us to define a base-class member function that does not have an implementation, thereby forcing sub-classes to implement that function.
 - This is similar to an `abstractmethod` in python.
-- An "interface class" consists entirely of "pure virtual methods" and cannot actually be instantiated.
+- An _interface class_ (or _factory_) consists entirely of _pure virtual methods_ and cannot actually be instantiated.
 - A sub-class of an interface class can __only__ be instantiated if it implements __all__ of the pure virtual methods defined by the parent-class.

 ### Video #29 Visibility in C++
-- `private`: these member variables and function can (and should) only be accessed by the class itself
+- `private`: these member variables and functions can (and should) only be accessed by the class itself.
-- `protected`: these member variables and function can (and should) only be accessed by the class itself and any sub-class.
+- `protected`: these member variables and functions can (and should) only be accessed by the class itself and any sub-class.
-- `public`: these member variables and function can (and should) only be accessed by any other class of function.
+- `public`: these member variables and functions can (and should) only be accessed by any other class of function.

 ### Video #30: Arrays in C++
 - TODO